Tag: college

 Smart Moves for Students: How to Build Credit as a College Student

-in the not too distant past, credit card companies tried to entice every student within a Frisbee’s throw of a college green to signup for entry-level cards by offering perks like free airline flights.
+If you step back and think about it for a moment, college seems like a downright lousy time to start building good credit.
+For all too many students, the college years are a time to amass a mountain of student debt while not working.
+Building the solid credit history that allows you to get home and car loans at reasonable interest rates is something to put off until after graduation, right?
+Not necessarily.
+In fact, in the not too distant past, credit card companies tried to entice every student within a Frisbee’s throw of a college green to signup for entry-level cards by offering perks like free airline flights.
 While that practice was a way for lots of undergrads to demonstrate they were ready for the adult responsibility of repaying their debts – and hence establishing good credit – it also resulted in too many young people drowning in credit card debt.
 It was an unpopular enough marketing tactic that the Credit CARD Act of 2010 largely eliminated those campus credit card promotions.
+But the fact remains that it is better to get started building your credit sooner rather than later.
+And there are still ways to begin constructing the sort of stellar credit that lenders want to see while still in college.
+If you are asking the question about how to build credit as a college student, here are a few tried and true methods:

 Senate Scrutinizes Campus Cards